 I used the Strathmore textured paper, which was on clearance at Mister Art because the Marina Teal color was being discontinued.
 I got the paper for about 80 cents/sheet, and bought up all 40 something odd pages of it!
-Then, I brought them to Kinko’s and had them laser cut the sheets into 4 pieces.
-Since the paper is 19×25 inches, it cut into 3 pieces at 7 inches tall, with a 4 inch tall piece leftover along the 25 inch. side.
-The cuts cost about $5 total, and really saved me quite a headache of cutting perfectly straight 19 in. long pieces.
+Then, I brought them to Kinko’s and had them laser cut the sheets into four pieces.
+Since the paper is 19×25 inches, it cut into three pieces at 7 inches tall, with a 4 inch tall piece leftover along the 25 inch side.
+The cuts cost about $5 total, and really saved me quite a headache of cutting perfectly straight 19 inch long pieces.

 Now for the supply list:

 * Large art paper that is at least 7×17 inches in dimension and is a thick card stock (80 lb-110lb) (I recommend either Mister Art for the Strathmore paper or Anchor Paper for other brands.
 Anchor Paper actually carries the Strathmore line as well and still has Marina Teal!)

 * Fiskars paper cutter with cutting and scoring blades (I bought my paper cutter years ago at Walmart, so they won’t look the exact same as the one in the pictures you will see.
 The cutter is also at Michaels, and you can often get this 40% off with the weekly coupons.
 The blades are also at Walmart and Michaels.)

 * Bone folder (Mine doesn’t look like a standard one you will find, but they were in a two pack at Michaels for $2.)